 After all of the witnesses have testified, the parties give closing arguments – first the plaintiff, then the defendant.
 The plaintiff usually gets the last word, and gives a brief rebuttal argument.
 Then jury instructions are given and the jury deliberates.
 The jury could deliberate for minutes, hours or days.
 The jury returns with either a verdict for money damages for the plaintiff or a verdict of “no cause,” which means the defendant won.

-Litigation does not end with a verdict.
+A medical malpractice case does not necessarily end with a verdict.
 Post-trial motions are filed either to overturn the verdict or to lower the amount of the verdict.
 After those motions, the Court enters a judgment.
 That judgment is usually appealed.
 The appeal process generally takes at least a year and can take several years.
 Sometimes cases settle during the appeal period.

 The Court of Appeals will either affirm the judgment or, if there were errors during the trial that affected the outcome, reverse and remand for further proceedings.
 Either party can ask the Michigan Supreme Court to review the Court of Appeals’ order.
 If the Court of Appeals affirms, and the Supreme Court does not hear the case, the defendant must pay any judgment amount.
 If the Court of Appeals remands (and the Supreme Court does not hear the case), more proceedings are held in trial court.
 Sometimes this is just to adjust the judgment amount, but sometimes it could mean a whole new trial.
 If the Supreme Court hears the case, it will either affirm the Court of Appeals or remand to either the Court of Appeals or trial court for further proceedings.